Skip to main content

 For more detailed instructions, see the instructional guide: How to Submit a Public Comment (PDF).

-Reviewing/Approving a Proposal (department chair/committee members only)
+Reviewing/Approving a Proposal (deans/department chairs/committee members only)

 To review a proposal, first go to the CourseLeaf Approve Pages site.
 Use the dropdown menu on the top left to select the role for which you will be reviewing/approving, then click on a proposal: